 Square bales weigh 50-70 lbs and a round bale can weigh up to 1000 lbs.

 Choosing which form of hay to feed your horse is personal preference and convenience.
-A farm with a lot of horses generally feed out round bales in the pasture.
+A farm with a lot of horses generally feeds out round bales in the pasture.
 Leaving round bales out in the pasture are more at risk for molding and waste (if possible keep round bales out of the weather).

 People who have just a few horses may feed with square bales.
 Storing hay is also a convenience factor.
 Square bales are easier to store than round bales.

-Some other forms of hay come in hay cubes, shredded hay and pelleted hay and can be purchased at your local feed supply store.
+Some other forms of hay come in hay cubes, shredded hay, and pelleted hay and can be purchased at your local feed supply store.

 This is a great option for weight gain and increasing forage in your horse’s diet.
 This option is also used for older horses who are no longer able to eat dry hay.

 It is best to let hay cubes and pellets soak in water to prevent choke.
 Let soak at least for 45 minutes room temperature.

 Beet pulp is it safe for your horse?

 Beet pulp is a form of forage because of the high fiber content.
 There are a lot of misconceptions about beet pulp in the horse world.